yesvinkumar-a/bookmarkapp/README.md

 ## May 29, 2017 - Project Day 2 - Page Setup  ##

 Copy and replace the index.html to create a basic page.

+## May 30, 2017 - Project Day 3 - Database Setup  ##

+Create a mysql database and bookmarks_details table in your XAMPP or WAMP to store bookmark link and category Find bookmark_list_db.txt for reference.

+Insert few data's into the table to check everything works fine.

+## May 31, 2017 - Project Day 4 - Retrieve Data from database  ##

+To retrieve data we need json.php file